procmadatelzobak/chatagent/README.md

 - Token/cost accounting, embeddings, retrieval, and richer UI are prepared to be added next.

 See [docs/project-vision.md](docs/project-vision.md) for full project goals and conversation log.

+## LLM integration

+The backend uses a pluggable `LLMClient` interface for all model calls.
+By default an `EchoLLMClient` is used which simply returns the provided prompt, so the project works without any API keys.
+To experiment with a real provider you can implement another `LLMClient` (e.g. using OpenAI or Gemini) and set `CHATAGENT_LLM_PROVIDER` in the environment to select it.
+The existing `GoogleLLMClient` demonstrates this pattern.